Bash Shortcuts I Use Every Day

 Bash - The Bourne-Again Shell

-GNU Bash is a popular command-line shell that is used by many Linux and MacOS users.
-It allows users to execute commands, run scripts, and interact with the system.
-However, typing commands in bash can be tedious and time-consuming, especially if you have to repeat them often or make small changes.
-That's why bash provides a number of keyboard shortcuts that can help you save time, improve efficiency, and enhance your command-line experience.
+GNU Bash is a popular command-line shell used by many Linux and macOS users.
+It lets you execute commands, run scripts, and interact with the system.
+But typing commands in bash can be tedious, especially if you repeat them often or make small changes.
+Bash provides keyboard shortcuts that help you save time and improve your command-line experience.

-Navigation shortcuts allow you to move the cursor around the current line while typing a command.
-They can help you quickly reach the beginning or end of the line, move forward or backward by one character or one word, or switch between different positions.
-Here are some of the navigation shortcuts that you can use.
+Navigation shortcuts let you move the cursor around the current line while typing a command.
+They help you quickly reach the beginning or end of the line, move forward or backward by one character or one word, or switch between different positions.

 commanddescription